Blog

 Rest Day Rules by League for Tournaments

-Rest day rules — the mandatory days off a pitcher must take after throwing a certain number of pitches — vary dramatically by league.
+Rest day rules, the mandatory days off a pitcher must take after throwing a certain number of pitches, vary dramatically by league and organization.
 Little League has the strictest, most detailed rest day system in youth baseball.
 USSSA and Perfect Game give tournament directors more discretion.
 If your team plays in multiple leagues (many travel teams do), you need to know which rules apply to which tournament.

 Little League Rest Day Rules